 This handbook serves as a guide for students who are undertaking a thesis in the Department of Urban Planning and Design at the Harvard Graduate School of Design.
-The thesis provides an opportunity for students in the department's three master's degree programs to pursue graduate-level research and deeply explore a topic of their interest.
+The thesis provides an opportunity for students in in the urban planning and urban design degree programs to pursue graduate-level research and deeply explore a topic of their interest.
 This handbook provides a summary of key thesis requirements and provides an overview of the thesis process, from selecting a topic to submitting the final thesis.